vdarkobar/Home_Cloud/README.md

   <img src="https://github.com/vdarkobar/misc/blob/main/A-record.webp">
 </p>

-Add individual subdomains, all pointing to your root domain (@ for the host).
+Add individual subdomains, for all services, pointing to your root domain (@ for the host).
 ```
     CNAME | * | @ (or example.com)
 ```